VivereSV/NioShadowverseLogger/README.md

 If you're just curious or if you want to make your own program to parse it (feel free to do so by the way), the format is: (your class) (opponent class) (true if you went first, false otherwise) (true if you won, false otherwise).
 Without the parentheses of course.

+## Does this track deck archetypes?

+As of now, it does not.
+However, that is indeed one of the future goals.
+Soon TM omegaLUL.

 ## Hey, can you make it do ____?

 If you have any feedback, feel free to message VLV#5047.
 Please keep in mind that it is very likely that your suggestion will not be implemented in the near future for a variety of reasons.
 Mostly because I'm really bad at python.